Stripper

 A stripper or exotic dancer is a person whose occupation involves performing striptease in a public adult entertainment venue such as a strip club.
-At times, a stripper may be hired to perform at a bachelor party or other private event.
+At times, a stripper may be hired to perform at private events.

-Modern Americanized forms of stripping minimize interaction by strippers with customers, reducing the importance of tease in the performance in favor of speed to undress (strip).
+Modern forms of stripping minimize the interaction of strippers with customers, reducing the importance of the tease in the performance in favor of speed of undress (the strip).
 Not all strippers are comfortable dancing topless or fully nude, but in general, full nudity is common where not prohibited by law.
-The integration of the burlesque pole as a nearly ubiquitous prop has shifted the emphasis in the performance toward a more acrobatic, explicit expression compared to the slow-developing burlesque style.
+The integration of the burlesque pole as a frequently used prop has shifted the emphasis in the performance toward a more acrobatic, explicit form of expression compared to the slow-developing burlesque style.
 Most strippers work in strip clubs.
-A house dancer works for a particular club or franchise, while a feature dancer tends to have her own celebrity, touring a club circuit making appearances.
-Entertainers (dancers) are often not actual employees of the club itself but perform as independent contractors.
+A house dancer works for a particular club or franchise, while a feature dancer typically has her own celebrity, touring a club circuit and making appearances.
+Strippers are often not direct employees of clubs but instead perform as independent contractors.

-Until the 1970s, strippers in Western cultures were almost invariably female, performing to male audiences.
-Since then, male strippers have become more common.
+Before the 1970s, strippers in Western cultures were almost invariably female, performing to male audiences, usually in strip clubs.
+At the same time, strippers of all genders were dancing in underground clubs or as part of a theatre experience.
+Since the 1970s, mainstream stripping has adopted a greater gender diversity and male strippers have become an established form of entertainment for female audiences.
+Their performances are usually fully choreographed, involving dance routines and costumes.
 Certain male and female strippers also perform for LGBT audiences as well as for all genders in bisexual contexts.
-Before the 1970s, dancers of all genders appeared largely in underground clubs or as part of a theatre experience, but the practice eventually became common enough on its own.
-Performances are usually fully choreographed, involve dance routines and a costume of some sort.
-The term "male stripper" has gone down in use in books in the 21st century.